CADLAB-io/CADLAB.io-swarm-stack/README.md

 ### Self-signed certificates on external Git providers

-If your self-hosted **GitLab**, **GitHub Enterprise**, or **BitBucket Data Center** uses a self-signed certificate (or a certificate signed by a private Certificate Authority), CADLAB will not trust it by default and cannot connect to the Git API over HTTPS.
+If your self-hosted **GitLab**, **GitHub Enterprise**, **BitBucket Data Center**, or **Gitea** uses a self-signed certificate (or a certificate signed by a private Certificate Authority), CADLAB will not trust it by default and cannot connect to the Git API over HTTPS.
 To make CADLAB trust your Git provider:

 1. Copy the **signing authority CA certificate** (PEM format) into the `certificates` directory of the swarm project (for example, `/var/cadlab/certificates`).
 2. Add the **`custom_ca_pem`** property to `cadlab.json` under `ssl_tls_support`, set to the filename of the CA certificate you placed in that directory.